claranet/terraform-azurerm-run/README.md

 ## Using sub-modules

-The integrated services can be used separately with the same inputs and outputs when it's a sub module.
+The integrated services can be used separately with the same inputs and outputs when it's a sub-module.

 ### Log management